awslabs/clickstream-analytics-on-aws/docs/en/analytics/index.md

 # Analytics Studio
 Analytics Studio is a unified web interface for business analysts or data analysts to view and create dashboard, query and explore clickstream data, and manage metadata.
-Below are the modules included in the Analytics Studio.

 ## Modules
+Below are the modules included in the Analytics Studio：
 - [Dashboard](./dashboard/index.md).
 View out-of-the-box dashboard and custom dashboards.
-- [Explore](./explore/index.md).
-Advance analytics models for user to query clickstream data beyond the out-of-the-box dashboard.
+- [Explorations](./explore/index.md).
+Advance analytics models for user to uncover insights beyond the out-of-the-box dashboard.
 - [Analyses](./analyzes/index.md).
 Author interface for creating and modifying dashboard, as well as managing datasets.
 - [Data management](./data-mgmt/index.md).
 View and manage the metadata for clickstream data.